A6terabytenta/command-line-application/README.md

 * Search can get pretty complicated pretty easily, we just want to see that you can code a basic search application.

 ## Solution
+- Read data from JSON files and then parse it to object by using Object Mapper.
+-

 ## Technologies are used in the project
 1. Spring Boot version ``2.2.6``